polylang/polylang/readme.txt

 == Changelog ==

+= 3.2.3 (2022-05-17) =

+* Pro: Fix a fatal error when inserting a term
+* Pro: Fix translation of the block cover when duplicating a post
+* Pro: Fix a CSS issue in bulk tranlate form introduced by WP 6.0
+* Pro: Fix a CSS issue in string import/export metaboxes.
+* Prevent random languages order in WP 6.0 #1041
+* Translate site title in retrieve password email #1042
+* Fix 'lang' attribute in language widget dropdown #1039

 = 3.2.2 (2022-04-25) =

 * Pro: Fix redirect occuring for tags sharing the same slug as their translations